 This office is managed by J. Michael Brewer, who has served as Director of Government Relations for the Butts County Board of Commissioners since July 20, 2015.
 Active in the Butts County community for many years in various civic, educational and public policy endeavors, he has spent more than 30 years working for the County, including 3 years as County Administrator and 5 years as Deputy County Administrator.
 He was also the County’s first full time Personnel Administrator, overseeing Human Resources in conjunction with other duties for 13 years in total.

-Brewer is a past Chairman of the Butts County Chamber of Commerce Board of Directors, where he served as a Board Member for 6 years.
+Mr. Brewer is a past Chairman of the Butts County Chamber of Commerce Board of Directors, where he served as a Board Member for 6 years.
 He also served as a Board Member for 9 years on the Southern Crescent Technical College Board of Directors, the last 5 of which were as Chairman of the Board.
 He additionally has served in the past as President of the Jackson-Butts County Rotary Club; Secretary of the McIntosh Trail Early Childhood Development Council Board of Directors; President of the Georgia Association of Terminal Agency Coordinators; Capital Campaign Chairman for United Way of Butts County; Board Member for Leadership Butts County; Chairman of the Butts County E-911 Advisory Board and Member of the Board of Directors for the Technical College Director’s Association of Georgia.
 He has actively served as a Board Member on the Sylvan Grove Hospital Board of Directors since 2005 and has been Chairman since 2006.
 He also serves on the Board of Directors of the Butts County Partners for Smart Growth, a local civic organization that supports smart, sustainable community growth and development, and most recently he completed his third term on the Piedmont Academy Board of Trustees.
 Finally, in 2016, he was tapped to chair the newly created Butts County Tourism Board.